-The apportionment of the federal estate tax between limited and remainder interests in Section 8 is contrary to the general rule in Subsection 7(b) that charges estate taxes to the principal of the property in which a limited interest exists if the property can be reached by a personal representative.
-There are several reasons why that approach was not adopted in Section 8.
-To pay their share of the tax, the owners of the specified properties will have either to sell the properties, borrow against them, use other funds to pay the tax, or defer the payment of the tax under tax deferral provisions and pay the tax in installments with income produced by the property.
+Once the amount of estate tax that is apportioned to a specified property is determined, it will have to be paid.
+There is a difficulty in how the owners will obtain the funds for paying that tax.
+To pay the tax, the owners of specified property will either have to sell the property, borrow against it, use other funds to pay the tax, or defer the payment of the tax under tax deferral provisions and pay the tax in installments with income produced by the property.
 If they were to sell the property, the special elective benefit would be lost; so a sale is not a viable option.
-If they obtain the money by borrowing or from other funds, there would be no reduct ion in the amount of income produced by the realty, and so the holders of the limited interests would not bear any of the tax unless it were apportioned to them (as Section 8 does).
-The alternative chosen in Subsection 7(c) of having other persons interested in the estate pay the tax incurred by the specified properties and then collect reimbursement from distributees of the property is not practical since there would be difficulty in determining what income was derived from the realty itself, and there would be no trustee or other fiduciary to see that the amounts were turned over to the other per sons who paid the tax.
-Accordingly, Section 8 provides that the tax is to be paid by the owners of the interests in the property and the parties can determine the best method for them to do so.]
+The solution chosen in Section 6(c) of having other persons interested in the apportionable estate pay the tax incurred by the specified property and then collect reimbursement from distributees of the property is not practical in this case since there would be difficulty in determining what income was derived from the realty itself, and there would be no trustee or other fiduciary to see that the amounts were turned over to the persons who paid the tax.
+Accordingly, that approach was not adopted.
+Instead, Section 7 provides that the tax is to be charged to the property, and the owners of the interests in the property can determine the best method for obtaining the funds to make that payment.]